davidvo1990/Node.js-MySQL/README.md

 5. The `total_profit` column should be calculated on the fly using the difference between `over_head_costs` and `product_sales`. `total_profit` should not be stored in any database.

-6. If you can't get the table to display properly after a few hours, then feel free to go back and just add `total_profit` to the `departments` table.